 “Remember that healing means way more than just your incision and your uterus.
 Every part of you was changed by pregnancy and birth, and every part of you will be healing in this postpartum phase: your body and your mind,” says Cait Daubman DPT, MHA, a doctor of physical therapy and founder of Womanly Made.
 “Taking a whole-body approach to healing means moving your body in a way that supports each stage of healing, having emotional and mental support from your family, friends, or village who are present and there checking in on you, and nourishing your body with all the good food so you can heal and provide for your babe.”

 Just be sure to reach out to your doctor or midwife before trying these suggestions—you want to make sure that what you are experiencing is normal, and not something that needs medical attention.

-Here are eight natural C-section recovery remedies:
+Here are 8 natural C-section recovery tips and home remedies

 1. Get some rest

 It's easier said than done, but rest is essential.
 Following any surgery or emotionally and physically taxing experience, rest allows your body to repair itself and keeps your immune system strong.
 Enlisting the help of your support group will free you up to focus on your baby and healing.
 Ask members of your community to handle errands and household tasks.

 Also try to take time and space for yourself to process what you just experienced.
 “Birth by Cesarean may have been planned or maybe it was not planned, and mentally processing the surprises that come with birth can be super helpful.
 Maybe not now, but at some point you may want to go through all of your feelings about the birth,” notes Dr. Cait.

 And remember, rest doesn't always mean sleeping or taking a nap.
 What soothes and calms you?
 Do that.
 That's rest.